 💡 Did you know?
 This is optional, you can chose to not have any custom view available for your users.

 A view is a way for the user to choose which figures will be displayed on the home.
-Based on what the user will select, the home will be specific to the selection made.
+Each home will be specific to the choices made by the user.

 You’ll be able to customize the KPI the user will see, as well has the number and type of viz you want to display on the home.